Tosindare/tosindare/README.md

 ### Hi there 👋
-I am a Data scientist/Machine learning Engineer with a background in Civil Engineering in the industry and in Academia.
+I am a Data scientist/Machine learning Engineer with a background in Civil Engineering.
 I am passionate about promoting the knowledge-Innovation-Enterprise employing data-driven solutions to real-life business problems.

 - 🔭 I’m currently working on NLP projects using Neaural Network
 - 🌱 I’m currently learning Tensorflow and pursuing the certification